A Charlie Brown Christmas Redux ... and redux and redux

 published in the weekly Dallas

 Observer dated December 17-23, 1998.
 The article is a bit hyperbolic, and Marshall wasn't entirely happy with

 the sensationalist tone added to what was, at worst, a minor controversy regarding proper credit.
-Happily,
+Fantasy

-history was set straight when Fantasy issued a slightly revised A Charlie Brown Christmas in August 1999.
+tried to set the record straight with a slightly revised A Charlie Brown Christmas in August 1999.

-The first 11 tracks -- which is to say, all the cuts from the original LP -- are properly credited to Marshall
+The first 11 tracks -- which is to say, all the cuts from the original LP -- were credited to Marshall

 and Granelli.
-The bonus version of "Greensleeves," added back in 1983, was made with Budwig and Bailey,
+The bonus version of "Greensleeves," added back in 1983, was assigned to Budwig and Bailey,

 the two members of Guaraldi's original trio.

 Why the two sets of sidemen?